confluentinc/ksql/docs/developer-guide/implement-a-udf.rst

       }
     }

-Save the file to the source code directory, ``src/main/java/io/confluent/ksql/udfdemo`` that you created in the previous step.
+Save the file to the source code directory that you created in the previous step, ``src/main/java/io/confluent/ksql/udfdemo``.

 Create the POM File
 ===================